rohantandon25/TwitterSentimentAnalysis/README.md

 Conclusion:
 Sentiment analysis can be used to understand the emotional direction of the tweets but is not enough to accurately represent the context and hence the emotion expressed.

+Please see final_paper.pdf for detailed report on the findings and methodology used.